-A climbing vine Philodendrons are a plant that can be used as an indoor plant as well as in the garden.
+Philodendrons are either a none climbing plant or a climbing vine.
+Many Philodendron species and cultivars are plants that can be used as an indoor plant as well as in the garden.

 They make an excellent addition to a tropical look garden.
 And although they are best suited to warmer climates, they can be grown in cooler areas given a little care and attention.